-The Wake Forest School of Medicine Department of PA Studies is one of the top PA programs in the country and produces leaders in the PA profession.
-Our faculty are actively involved in research and scholarship to promote the PA profession to others as well as to ensure that the curriculum is innovative and high quality.
+PA Studies faculty at the Wake Forest School of Medicine are actively involved in research and scholarship.
+The goals of these initiatives are to ensure an innovative curricular experience and to promote the PA profession.
 Current and past research in the department has focused on enhancing the PA workforce, inter-professional education, and educating PAs on clinical conditions that are challenging to diagnose or treat.

 As the PA profession continues to grow and mature, so too will the research from the Wake Forest PA program faculty.
 Students who choose to attend Wake Forest will receive an innovative education from faculty who are also actively producing knowledge that will enhance the quality care that PAs provide.